Craig McCaw: Personal life

 McCaw was a founding donor and underwriter of the Free Willy Foundation (along with Warner Brothers Studios) from 1993 to 2002, with an original $2 million donation.
-The foundation was formed to re-release Keiko the Killer Whale into the wild.
+The foundation was formed to release the orca Keiko, star of the 1993 film Free Willy, back into the wild.
 It was later known as the Free Willy-Keiko Foundation.

 McCaw was previously married to Wendy McCaw, a California newspaper publisher.
 They divorced in 1997.
 McCaw was married to Susan Rasinski McCaw, an investment banker and former United States Ambassador to Austria.
-They have three children together.
+They have three children together, Chase McCaw, Julia McCaw, and Reid McCaw.

-In 1999 McCaw bought a house in Hunts Point, Washington from Kenny G.
+In 1999, McCaw bought a house in Hunts Point, Washington from Kenny G.

 McCaw is currently on the Board of Overseers for the Hoover Institution and serves on the boards of The Nature Conservancy, the Horatio Alger Association of Distinguished Americans, and the Friends of Nelson Mandela Foundation.
 He is president of the Craig and Susan McCaw Foundation, which supports a variety of educational, environmental, and international economic development projects.
 McCaw has also served on the boards of Conservation International, the Grameen Technology Center, the National Security Telecommunications Advisory Committee, and the Academy of Achievement.

 McCaw is a significant car collector, and once amassed a collection of 400 cars with his brother, Bruce.
 In 2012 McCaw paid $35 million for a 1962 Ferrari 250 GTO, setting a new record for the most expensive car ever sold.
 The 250 GTO was originally built for Stirling Moss, who never raced the car.
 It was driven at the 1962 24 Hours of Le Mans by Innes Ireland and Masten Gregory.

 As of 2016, Craig McCaw is no longer on the Forbes 400 List of Wealthiest Americans.